-12. Based on the type of the result received in step 6, absolute location, relative location or ranging information is calculated at the SL Positioning Server UE.
+12. Based on the result types requested in step 6, absolute location, relative location or ranging information is calculated at the SL Positioning Server UE.

-NOTE 3: Details of step 4-12 are developed by RAN WGs.
+NOTE 4: Details of step 4-12 are developed by RAN WGs.

-NOTE 4: The supplementary RSPP signalling message mentioned above is conveyed by PC5-U and handled in the Ranging/SL Positioning layer, which detail design is left to stage 3.
+NOTE 5: The supplementary RSPP signalling message mentioned above is conveyed by PC5-U and handled in the Ranging/SL Positioning layer, which detail design is left to stage 3.